Top 9 Activities & Best Things To Do in Port Barton

 You will find many world-class resorts, delicious restaurants, buzzing nightlife, as well as many tours and day trips exploring the nearby islands.

-Must Read: Top 5 Most Beautiful Beaches in El Nido
+Must Read: Top 5 MOST BEAUTIFUL Beaches in El Nido

 Port Barton on the other hand has only recently become a popular tourist destination, and the infrastructure is lacking in certain areas.